 Who should read this book?

-This book is for the serious student, with a rating of 2000 and higher, looking to take his understanding of complex middlegame ideas to the next level.
+This book is for the serious advanced student, looking to take his understanding of complex middlegame ideas to the next level.